-• Mode: This selects between Listener (server), where the device will wait to be connected, Caller (client), where the device will explicitly connect to a sender, and Rendezvous, where the device will attempt to connect to another device in rendezvous mode.
+Mode: This selects between Listener (server), where the device will wait to be connected, Caller (client), where the device will explicitly connect to a sender, and Rendezvous, where the device will attempt to connect to another device in rendezvous mode3.
 If Caller or Rendezvous are selected, new fields will appear, as indicated below:

-Decoder Input

-Source SRT 🗸

-Mode 🔘 Caller  🔵 Listener 🔵 Rendezvous

-Stream ID Decoder 1

-Server Address 192.168.1.1

-UDP Port 8000 🗘

-Interface 💿 Any 🔵 Eth1 🔵 Eth2
+3 Rendezvous mode is unlikely to work with modern firewalls.
+This mode is provided "as-is" for compatibility with other SRT implementations.

 - Stream ID: this is an arbitrary string sent from the caller to the listener, for identification purposes.
-In rendezvous mode, the Stream ID of one of the endpoints is arbitrarily selected for the connection. - Server IP Address: this is the IP address of the server ("listener") to be contacted. - UDP Port: This is the UDP port to be used for the communication.
+In rendezvous mode, the Stream ID of one of the endpoints is arbitrarily selected for the connection. - Address Mode: the partner can be specified by IP Address or Host Name.
+Note that, if Host Name is selected, the 9992-DEC must be configured with at least one DNS server in the Network Configuration DNS Tab. - Partner Address: this is the IP address of the server ("listener" or "rendezvous") to be contacted.
+The Partner Address field will accept only valid IP addresses, as shown below.

+• Host Name: This is the host name of the server ("listener" or "rendezvous") to be contacted.
+The Host Name field will accept any string (including an IP address in dotted notation), as shown below.

+- UDP Port: This is the UDP port to be used for communication.
 If the decoder is a Listener, it will listen on this port for incoming connections.
 If it is a Caller, it will connect to this port in the server.
+In Rendezvous mode, the specified UDP port is used both to listen for connections and to contact the partner. - Source Port: This field is only shown when Mode is set to Caller.
+It controls the source UDP port used to connect to the listener, as follows: - o Auto: The 9992-DEC will automatically select an unused UDP port to use for the connection.
+This value will change from connection to connection. - Manual: The 9992-DEC will use a manually specified port for the connection.
+A new field will become available to configure the port:

-In Rendezvous mode, the specified UDP port is used both to listen for connections and to contact the partner. - Interface: The 9992-DEC has two streaming interfaces.
-You can restrict communication on one of them, or leave it to the 9992-DEC to choose the most suitable.
-In particular, if the decoder is a Listener, selecting Any will cause it to accept incoming connections on either one of the interfaces.
+- UDP Source Port: Enter the desired UDP source port for the connection. - Interface: The 9992-DEC has two streaming interfaces.
+You can restrict communication on one of them or leave it to the 9992-DEC to choose the most suitable.
+If the decoder is a Listener, selecting Any will cause it to accept incoming connections on either one of the interfaces. - Connection Timeout: This configures the amount of time the decoder will keep a connection open without any data.
+After the timeout, the connection is dropped and restarted.

-- Connection Timeout: This configures the amount of time the decoder will keep a connection open without any data.
-After the timeout, the connection is dropped and restarted. - Connection Latency: This configures the incoming stream buffer.
+- Connection Latency: This configures the incoming stream buffer.
 It should be a multiple of the round-trip time to the other endpoint. - Encryption: Checking this box will enable encryption of the content.
 When the box is checked, a second field appears for the passphrase:

-• Encryption Passphrase: Enter the encryption passphrase (minimum 10 characters).
+Encryption Passphrase: Enter the encryption passphrase (minimum 10 characters).
 It must match the Passphrase at the sender or communication will not be possible.